digitalronin-me/dr-vimfiles/README.md

   gain templates and style sheets to keep you out of MS Word.
 - Set the default browser by changing `g:RefreshRunningBrowserDefault`.
 Use "chrome", "safari", or "firefox"
-- Optionally uncomment one of the `colorschemes`, there are 4 included as described below, the default is `colorblind`
 - It's recommended to uncomment the entire conditional under *User GUI specific settings*.
 We roll with the [custom font MesloGM][MesloGM] at 12px.
 You'll need to download and install it, otherwise roll with Monaco or something if